-Can we just say that socks and underwear really shouldn’t count as ‘Something You Need’ unless they are higher end and something they normally wouldn’t get.
+Can we just say that socks and underwear really shouldn’t count as ‘Something You Need’ unless they are higher end and something they normally wouldn’t get?
 My kids love Nike Elite socks.
 But our budget doesn’t really allow for their entire sock drawer to be full of them.

-Something You Wear
+Something to Wear

-Something You Read
+Something to Read

 This is where I always feel like I come up short.
 My big kids really don’t like to read.
 I always tell them, “That’s impossible!
 You just haven’t found the types of books you like yet.”
 So I’ve been on a mission to try to find some.
-Bubba loves sports and history (not as taught in school but actual books about specific historical events).

 Something To Do